Asymptotic slopes of the Aubin-Yau functional and calculation of the Donaldson-Futaki invariant: Details of the Slope Calculation

 where we have used the symmetry in the indices $(i,j)\leftrightarrow(k,l)$ to obtain twice the quantity in brackets.
 The quantity in the brackets we will denote by the symbol $(ijkl)$, and it may be simplified as

 The other volume forms are the same except for the factors of $|t|$ that only appear in $\omega_\phi$:

 We will see later that it is sufficient to consider only these lowest order terms.
-From now on, we will also assume that $u_j(0)=1$ for $j=0,...,N$, which we may do since the asymptotic slope is independent of the basis.
+From now on, we will also assume that $u_j(0)=1$ for $j=0,...,N$.

 The appearance of the determinant-like quantity $(ijkl)$ is a novel feature in dimension $n>1$.
+Since we get the same monomial in the numerator when a single set of indices $\{i,j,k,l\}$ are picked from among the four summations, the overall coefficient on each term is a sum of the quantities $(ijkl)$ over all permutations of their order.
+This creates a certain amount of cancellation.
 In particular, it rules out terms where the same index is taken in each of the four sums.
 Let us make some simple observations about the symbol $(ijkl)$.
 First, $(ijkl)=0$ if $i=j$, $k=l$, or $i=k$.
 If $i$ and $j$ are distinct indices, the only possibly non-zero symbols involving only $i$ and $j$ are $(ijji)$ and $(jiij)$.
 But

 so $(ijji)+(jiij)=0$, and therefore there are no terms in the lowest order part of the volume form with only two distinct indices taken from the sum.

 Now consider the case of three distinct indices: \begin{lem} The nonzero symbols $(ijkl)$ consisting of a set of three indices with one repeated have sum